CalebeCopello/GeekShop/README.md

   )
 )
 ```
-Using the Router we get thje path and add a ProductScreen related to its id.
+Using the Router we get the path and add a ProductScreen related to its id.